 CWE[7]: 364.
 Signal Handler Race Condition

-See also Hoare C.A.R,[12] Holzmann G.,[15], Larsen, Peterson, and Wang,[32] and the Ravenscar Tasking Profile, specified in, found in ISO/IEC 8652:2022 D.13.
-[23] and "The Guide to using the Ravenscar tasking profile”[??]
+See also Hoare C.A.R,[11] Holzmann G.,[14], Larsen, Peterson, and Wang,[34] and the Ravenscar Tasking Profile, specified in ISO/IEC 8652:2023[19], D.13, “The Guide to using the Ravenscar tasking profile”, specified in ISO/IEC 24718[26].

 Mechanism of failure

 The abort of a thread does not happen because a thread is in an abort-deferred region and does not leave that region (for whatever reason) after the abort directive is given.
-Similarly, if abort is implemented as an event sent to a thread and it is permitted to ignore such events, then the abort will not be obeyed.
+Similarly, if abort is implemented as an event sent to a thread, and if the thread is permitted to ignore such events, and it does so, then the abort will not be obeyed.

 The termination of a thread often does not happen if the thread ignores the directive to terminate, or if the finalization of the thread to be terminated does not complete.